 Only Investments To Make

-401K is the best way to start investing because odds are you already have this account.
+401K is the best way to start investing because the odds are you already have this account.

-If you’re clueless about where to start to hire a fiduciary advisor.
-These type of advisors choose your investments without any conflict of interest.
+If you need help with where to start, hire a fiduciary advisor.
+These types of advisors choose your investments without any conflict of interest.